Are you living with anxiety and looking for simple steps you can take to make it more manageable?

 I’d like to suggest one easy solution to some of your overwhelm that you might not have considered: creating and wearing a capsule wardrobe.

 Guest Post: By Arlin Cunic (Peep her blog at the bottom of this post)

-To help convince you, I’ve come up with eight reasons why you should at least consider it if anxiety is a problem for you.
+To help convince you, I’ve come up with seven reasons why you should at least consider it if anxiety is a problem for you.

 And yes, I know there are different types of anxiety.
 I write primarily about social anxiety on my blog, but regardless of what type of anxiety you experience, I believe this process can help you.

 How many mornings have you dreaded going to your closet, only to be met with a jumbled mess of clothing, never sure what you were going to wear or if you could find anything that matched?